vaporz/turbo/backlog.md

 11, Reload config at runtime.

-update readme for starter.go change modify generator.go for new main.go
+update readme for starter.go change
+modify generator.go for new main.go
+error handling mechanism